sunsheeppoplar/signature_carroll/README.md

 /headcount
 ````
 ###Further Documentation
-If interested in the development of this project, there are code snippets labeled "snippets_server.txt" that were tested and for various reasons (noted within the document) and deemed unusable or a better solution was discovered.
+If interested in the development of this project, there are [code snippets](https://github.com/sunsheeppoplar/signature_carroll/blob/master/snippets_server.txt) that were tested and for various reasons (noted within the document) and deemed unusable or a better solution was discovered.
 Thanks for your interest!